-The success of the Business Centres in the City of Botany Bay is dependent on whether each Centre is economically vibrant.
+The success of the Business Centres in Bayside is dependent on whether each Centre is economically vibrant.
 In order to achieve this, the Desired Future Character of each Centre aims to enhance the public domain, improve pedestrian activity and access; and create vibrant, active and attractive retail streetscapes.